The Leap from Chatbot to Agent is Just Structured Tool Use

 Here’s where it gets interesting: llama.cpp supports GBNF (EBNF-style grammars) to force the model to emit JSON that matches your schema.
 No hallucinated argument names.
 No malformed JSON.
 The model’s sampling is constrained to only tokens that are valid according to your grammar.

-./main -m model.gguf -p "What's the weather?" \ -j schema.gbnfThis is powerful for reliability, especially when you’re running a smaller or less-trained model locally.
+llama-cli -m model.gguf -p "What's the weather?" \ --grammar-file schema.gbnfThis is powerful for reliability, especially when you’re running a smaller or less-trained model locally.

 Models That Actually Do This Well in 2026

 Not every model is trained for function calling.
-You need one where the developer intentionally included tool-use examples in the training data.
+You need one where the developer intentionally baked tool-use examples into the training data.

 The Practical Setup: Ollama + Python